Dragosxxd/Python_data_project/README.md

 4. What are the optimal skills for data analysts to learn?
 (High Demand AND High Paying)

+# Inroductory paper

+If you feel like you need some more background before diving into this project feel free to access this project introduction document : [1_EDA_Intro.ipynb](3_Project/1_EDA_Intro.ipynb)

 # Tools I Used
 - **Python** : The backbone of my analysis, allowing me to analyze the data and find critical insights.I also used the following Python libraries: